Who can enter?

 Entries will be disqualified if they contain vulgar or inappropriate content; are not turned in with all proper paperwork; or use of copyrighted material.
-Remember, video entries should be 30 seconds in length.
+Remember, video and musical entries should be 60 seconds in length.

 No trademarked, copyrighted, or otherwise branded materials, logos, products, etc., may be used without express written permission from the owner, business, and/or organization.
 This can include logos on t-shirts, trademarked brands on products, etc. If entries contain copyrighted, branded, and/or trademarked materials without proper permission, those entries will be disqualified.
 Completed Student Release Forms must be turned in with entries if applicable.
 All participants must knowingly agree to appear in entries and must complete and sign any required Student Release Forms.